 Choosing a domain name and hosting

-Choose a domain with your important product keywords; particularly if you plan on mostly relying on online advertising like banners or text links.
+with your important product keywords; particularly if you plan on mostly relying on online advertising like banners or text links.
 If you need to build your brand, you should find a unique name that people will remember after they read it on your online and offline marketing campaigns.

 Consider how words are spelled, frequently misspelled, and sound, carefully when making your choice.
 Say your potential domain name out loud and think about how someone hearing it may spell the words.
 Mention the name to friends and family, if they ask how to spell your new name; it may be a poor choice.

 In the beginning, you won’t need a big hosting account or web server.
 Use a shared web hosting account where it’s possible to expand web space and bandwidth.
 It’s much easier to upgrade an existing account then moving to another host.
 Moving has the added risk of possible downtime while your files are moved and your domain name is reassigned to your new host.